Weingarten: The Right to Representation

 - The employee initiates the discussion after the employer has made it clear that the matter may have disciplinary consequences.

-- Arguably, yes, if the employee’s performance has been under scrutiny and the employee reasonably believes that his or her job is in jeopardy.
+- Arguably, yes, if the employee’s performance has been under scrutiny and the employee reasonably believes their job is in jeopardy.
 However, the right is unlikely to apply to classroom observations.

 - No. Whether the questioning is in the superintendent’s office or in the hallway, the employee is entitled to union representation if the questioning could reasonably lead to discipline.